-- 1. Must be licensed as a speech-language pathologist in the state of Arkansas and have two (2) years of full-time professional speech-language pathology experience, after completion of the paid professional experience (CFY).
-The Board reserves the right to decline or delay approval of registration if the licensed SLP has prior or pending disciplinary action against him or her.
-An individual with a provisional license may not supervise an assistant.
-However, an individual exempted from licensure under Ark.
-Code Ann. § 17-100-104, subsection 4 and who holds a Master's Degree in Speech-Language Pathology and a valid certificate/license issued by the Arkansas State Board of Education prior to August 1, 1997, shall not be required to procure ABESPA licensure in order to supervise speech-language pathology assistants and aides.
-Individuals who are issued initial speech-language pathology certification/licensure by the Arkansas State Board of Education after August 1, 1997, shall be required to hold ABESPA licensure in order to supervise speech-language pathology assistants and aides. - 2.
-May not supervise more that two (2) full-time or three (3) part-time assistants.
+1. Must be licensed as a speech-language pathologist in the state of Arkansas and have two (2) years of full-time professional speech-language pathology experience, after

+- 2. May not supervise more that two (2) full-time or three (3) part-time assistants.
 (Three part-time assistants may not exceed the number of hours for two full-time assistants or 80 hours.)
 Based on information received, the Board may limit the number of supervisors. - 3.
 Must institute a training program for each assistant encompassing all the procedures to be performed.
 Documentation of such training in formal substance acceptable to ABESPA shall be retained in the assistant's file. - 4.
 Must inform the consumer about the use of an assistant and document informed consent. - 5.
 Must provide and document appropriate supervision of the assistant. - 6.
 Is required to maintain original documents for three (3) years and submit within thirty (30) days when requested by the Board. - B. Although the speech-language pathologist may delegate specific tasks to the speech-language pathology assistant, the legal (i.e., professional liability) and ethical responsibility to the patient/client for all services provided or omitted must remain the full responsibility of the supervising speech-language pathologist.
 The legal and ethical responsibility cannot be delegated.